This article may contain compensated links. Please read disclaimer for more info.

 34. Stunning Modern Architecture by Le Corbusier

-This French bucket list also has space for iconic architecture.
+This France things to do list also has space for iconic architecture.
 The Swiss-born architect Le Corbusier is the father of Modern Architecture, and he designed many iconic buildings all around France.

-Villa Savoye near Paris is Le Corbusier’s most famous work, the first project where he applied the five pillars of Modern Architecture.
+Villa Savoye near Paris is Le Corbusier’s most famous work, the first project to which he applied the five pillars of Modern Architecture.
 Other famous buildings by Le Corbusier include Ronchamp Chapel (in the picture above), L’ Unité d’Habitation in Marseille, and La Tourette Convent.

 35. Enjoy Some of the World’s Best Wines along the Route des Grands Crus